amirhaf76/NetWolf/README.md

 # NetWolf

-### What Is NetWolf
+## What Is NetWolf
-It is a console application for distributing files on network by P2P way.
-With this application, each client plays as both TCP and UDP server and communicate with other client.
+Built a program enabling peer-to-peer file transfer over a network, with discovery of other active applications

-### Some View of Application
+## Some View of Application

 - Log in view
 ![Screenshot 2021-10-26 002030](https://user-images.githubusercontent.com/44908316/138769294-0a417b8c-d4f0-420e-95c8-10affe30c12f.png)
 - Command line view